 Toward the end of the trip, I finally came across something that wasn’t so wonderful.
 The horses that pulled the tourist carriages around the Quarter did something to my heart.
 They didn’t look that happy to me.
 On the last afternoon I’d have the privilege of visiting, I sat alone at Café Du Monde drinking coffee and people watching, trying not to focus on the horses.
 The concern didn’t go away, however, and the idea to write a story about their plight settled in my head.
 For all the beauty of the Quarter, there was something dark and sad about the horses.

 Returning home, I began researching; this was before I knew how to use a computer, so it was at the library, microfiche, old travelogues, and encyclopedias.
-I could find nothing sensational about the horses in New Orleans, which appeared to be well-taken care of in spite of my concerns.
+I couldn’t find anything sensational about the horses in New Orleans, which appeared to be well-taken care of in spite of my concerns.

 A story began to grow about a child, a little girl, who could communicate with the horses of the Quarter.
 Alas, when I finished, it reminded me too much of the old Mr. Ed television series and I scraped it.
 The feeling persisted, dark and unsavory, and soon I began working on The Savant of Chelsea.
 In this story, a young woman from the French Quarter who is on the autism spectrum goes to medical school, and on to do a residency in neurosurgery in Manhattan.